 Practical advice on compliance with Clause 9.3 requirements: The periodic management system review is an opportunity not to be missed

-ISO 9001 Clause 9.3.1 requires that 'Top management shall review the organisation's quality management system, at planned intervals, to ensure its continuing suitability, adequacy, and effectiveness.'
+ISO 9001 Clause 9.3.1 requires that 'Top management shall review the organization's quality management system, at planned intervals, to ensure its continuing suitability, adequacy, and effectiveness.'

 Is this just a 'rubber stamp' activity, or would you like to benefit from the requirement?
-If your answer is the latter, here are some examples of what you can do to make the most of periodic ISO 9001 review meetings.
+If your answer is the latter, here are some examples of how you can make the most of periodic ISO 9001 review meetings.

 And here are some examples of DOs and DON'Ts relating to Management Reviews and getting the most from compliance with the requirements ...